HomeESA by StateESA Letter Kansas

 How to Get an ESA Letter in Kansas

 The process is straightforward: a free pre-screening, then a real consultation with a Kansas-licensed mental health professional who decides whether an emotional support animal fits your needs.
-When it does, your signed, dated letter — complete with their Kansas license information — typically arrives within a day or two.
+When it does, your signed, dated letter — complete with their Kansas license information — typically delivered within 10–15 minutes.

 What Your Kansas ESA Letter Includes